FazeCT/fazect.github.io/imaginaryctf2023-rev/index.md

 So to make the `vm` interpreter behaves correctly, we have to consider `dword_6840` as `memory[1025]`, `dword_6844` as `memory[1026]`, and so on.
 Also take into account that `ptr` takes up a 2-byte space, not 1-byte space.

-Further more, the analysis of mine into the functions also reveals that one function might be interpreted wrong if not handled correctly, which is the below function - corresponds with opcode `104`.
+Further more, the analysis into the functions also reveals that one function might be interpreted wrong if not handled correctly, which is the below function - corresponds with opcode `104`.

 ```c
 __int64 __fastcall sub_2351(char a1)